 As part of Generate’s six-month program, Anthea will receive workshops, mentorship, and funding, as well as expanding her network of fellow entrepreneurs from LSE.

 “It’s not an overnight process when you’re getting a business off the ground,” she explains.
-“Other entrepreneurs in the Generate network have encouraged me to continue being persistent, persevere, and adapt.”

 The future of Project Happy Note